 Slow Food?
 Well, it’s certainly not fast food!

 With the exception of the ice cream everything we serve at The Pilgrims is home-made.
 Virtually nothing comes ready made out of a packet.
 Everything is prepared and cooked by Jools with some help from Anne and occasionally Sally.
 Whatever you choose will be cooked to order which means that you may have to wait a little longer than we are all used to in this frenetic age.
 But the table is yours for the evening and although we work as quickly as we can, we assume that you would rather have something worth waiting for than “fast food”.

 Families are always welcome to dine at The Pilgrims but, in our own experience, children don’t like children’s menus.
 So we don’t have one.
 And some people just have smaller appetites.
 Most of our main courses can be prepared in a smaller portion, for a smaller price.

 As you can imagine this level of commitment has led to the odd award or three.
-Over the years we have won Gold from Taste of the West twice, (and Silver once, obviously an off day), we’ve been Somerset Life’s Dining Pub of the Year, and Jools won their Chef of the Year.
+Over the years we have won Gold from Taste of the West FOUR times, (and Silver once, obviously an off day), we’ve been Somerset Life’s Dining Pub of the Year, and Jools won their Chef of the Year.
 We now appear in most of the serious guides and were ridiculously proud to be one of only fifty establishments in the UK to feature in Alastair Sawday’s book ‘Eat Slow’.
-Nowadays we don’t enter ourselves for any awards – they are too much of a distraction.
-We are rigorously assessed every year by VisitBritain and the AA - achieving Four Stars, a Gold Award, an AA Rosette and a Breakfast Award – which tells anybody what they need to know about us.
+Nowadays we don’t often enter ourselves for any awards – they are too much of a distraction.
+We are rigorously assessed every year by VisitBritain and the AA - achieving Four Stars, a Gold Award, TWO AA Rosettes and a Breakfast Award – which tells anybody what they need to know about us.
 From a more direct, subjective perspective a lot of guests have been very kind to us on TripAdvisor and our online booking site, Eviivo.